 NUMMI changed the way management is done in the US.
-This is how.
+SWAY; The Link Between Autism and Influence explains how.

 In 1982 General Motors was forced to shut down the Fremont California plant.
 It was widely accepted that Fremont was the worst auto factory in the world.
 Commenting on the employees at Fremont, Bruce Lee, not the martial artist but the manger for the western region for United Auto said, “It was considered the worst workforce in the automobile industry in the United States.”

 But, on Dec.
 10th, 1984, Toyota had renamed the plant New United Motor Manufacturing Inc. or NUMMI, and began making Chevy Novas.
 But many were skeptical about the success of the new plant.
 Most of that skepticism came from part of the agreement GM had made with UAW.
 The part in question was that NUMMI had to hire 80% of laid off employees from the original plant.
 These were the same people who were, “the worst workforce in the automobile industry.”

 Rumors of on the job antics including prostitutions, drinking, drug use and purposeful sabotage of the vehicles at the Fremont plant were admitted by many of those who performed the acts themselves.
 Prior to the 1982 shut down, the plant resembled more of a brothel/bar combination than a workplace.
 But, GM had one rule that was always obeyed.
 That rule was, the line doesn’t stop.
 As chassis rolled into workers areas on the never stopping line, workers had to assemble it as it went.
 Henry Ford had pioneered the assembly line and GM wasn’t about to stop the process that had been working for almost a century.